-Dutch soprano Josefien Stoppelenburg is best known for her dazzling vocal agility and her passionate and insightful interpretations.
+Dutch soprano Josefien Stoppelenburg is known for her dazzling vocal agility and her passionate, insightful interpretations.

-Her appearance on Chicago’s classical radio program “Live from WFMT” was selected as one of the 10 best performances in 2016.
+Stoppelenburg’s appearance on Chicago’s classical radio program “Live from WFMT” was selected as one of the 10 best performances in 2016.
 She won the Chicago Oratorio Award, the National Princess Christina Competition (Netherlands) and second prize in The American Prize Opera Competition.

 A dedicated vocal pedagogue, Josefien has given vocal masterclasses at Indiana University, Jacobs School of Music, University of Colorado, Illinois State University, Cincinnati Conservatory of Music, Boulder Bach Festival, Arizona Bach Festival and Conciertos de la Villa de Santo Domingo in the Dominican Republic.

 Josefien is also a professional painter who completes numerous commissions annually.
 To stay posted about her music and art, please visit josefienstoppelenburg.com and josefienstoppelnburg-art.com.